Hardware Overview

 Connect

 This page can be used to access a target, directly without a project context.
-From here you can: /site/graphics/z2rlab-connect.png
+From here you can:- Turn target power on, off or cycle it

 Auto-Deploy